ryan-mcclue/unsw/scif1004/space.md

 Nearest star alpha centeari 4years at speed of light; so worm hole, warp space time, or generation ship required

 ## Apollo 13
+Complacency with expected success of previous missions Drama on Earth with Jims wife
+Loss of oxygen and co2 levels rising
+Psychological challenges, maintaining calm on ship and at nasa

 ## Martian
+2035, Sol is martian solar day
+Explores sustainability planting
+Complexity involved, e.g. electrical, mechanical, botany all required Geopolitical relations with china space agency helping Lots of responsibility when operating afar; tendency for mutiny